2023 Solar Incentives Guide for Attleboro, MA - Tax Credits & Rebates

 How do I know if I qualify for certain solar incentives?

-It's a good idea to talk to your local Attleboro solar installer for a better understanding of which incentives your project will qualify for.
-In most cases, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided at the level of the Massachusetts government, might have other requirements.
+It's a good idea to talk to your local Attleboro solar installer for a better understanding of which incentives your project may qualify for.
+Typically, solar incentives apply to new solar systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, like those provided at the level of the Massachusetts government, may have additional requirements.

 When does the federal solar tax credit end?